 If a student feels ill during the school day, he/she should go to the nurse's office to be assessed, and the nurse will contact the parent as needed.

-Recent Changes in High School immunization requirements (State of Illinois mandates) - May 2017
+Recent Changes in High School immunization requirements (State of Illinois mandates) - For the 2018-19 School Year.

-- Meningococcal B does NOT meet this requirement, but is recommended.
+- Meningococcal B Vaccine does not meet the requirement.

 Varicella (Chicken Pox) Vaccine: